Start Here

 - If you have not already done so please submit a Graduation Application via the Student Services tab from within MyPlattsburgh.

-- Cap and Gown for Graduate Students: Graduate students, who wish to participate in commencement, should contact the Plattsburgh College Bookstore to rent academic caps, gowns, and hoods (graduate regalia is not available from the SUNY Adirondack Bookstore).
+- Graduate Student Regalia: Graduate students, who wish to participate in commencement, should contact the Plattsburgh college bookstore to rent academic caps, gowns, and hoods (graduate regalia is not available from the SUNY Adirondack Bookstore).

 - Main Campus Library